CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 * Or a directory

 If you specify an executable file, AMQPipe will start that executable for every message that is consumed from RabbitMQ.
-If you want to use a script for processing messages (for example, a PHP script), you must make sure that your script starts with a "hashbanh", and that you set the executable bit on your script (you can use the command `chmod 777 yourscript.php` for that):
+Be aware that if you want to use a script for processing messages (for example, a PHP script), you must turn that script first into an executable program.
+You do this by adding a [shebang](http://en.wikipedia.org/wiki/Shebang_%28Unix%29) to your script, and by setting the executable bit (you can use the command `chmod 755 yourscript.php` for that):

 ````php